ibm-cloud-docs/event-notifications/en-push-chrome.md

 You must have the following prerequisites in place:

-* Download and install any code editor to correct website code by using HTML, CSS, and js.
+* Download and install any code editor to create website code by using HTML, CSS, and JavaScript.
 * A Google account to log in to Firebase console to get your Sender ID and Server API Key.
 * An {{site.data.keyword.cloud_notm}} account.
 If you do not have one, [create an IBM Cloud account](https://cloud.ibm.com/){: external}.